FAQs

 On this page you will find some of our Frequently Asked Questions

-Yes, we have private Chapels of Rest where you can view your loved one.
+Yes, we have private chapels of rest where you can view your loved one.
 We ask you to please telephone, to let us know when you will be coming so we can make sure everything is ready for you when you arrive.

 No, you can arrange the funeral before you have registered the death.
 This is usual practice.

 You can put personal items in the coffin, however, there are restrictions for cremation.
 Letters, cards and pictures are okay, but please speak to us prior to putting anything else into the coffin.
-Any items which are not permitted due to Crematorium regulations will be removed prior to sealing the coffin.
+Any items which are not permitted due to crematorium regulations will be removed prior to sealing the coffin.
 There are no restrictions for burial.

 The items can be left on the deceased, but if you wish to keep these we will place them into a jewellery pouch ready for your collection.
 Please collect before the funeral.